 Challenge #3 – An unwillingness to make prioritization decisions.

 When everything is a priority, nothing is a priority.
 This brings us back to focus again.

 When there are many competing needs, and nobody is willing to make the tough prioritization decisions, it is difficult to assess ideas and perspectives in a meaningful way.
 This often leads to analysis paralysis (and needing to schedule another meeting).

 If the outcome of your meetings is to schedule another meeting, this is just a symptom of the real challenges.
-Take a deeper look at opportunities to improve teamwork.
+Take a deeper look at opportunities to improve teamwork and facilitation skills.
 Look for ways to clarify the purpose of every meeting and maintain the focus.
 And have some conversations to uncover what may be impeding decision-making about competing priorities.